Charleroi: Sports

 Charleroi is home to a number of champion teams in various sports.
 Spirou Charleroi in basketball has been an eight-times winner in the Basketball League Belgium.
 La Villette Charleroi in table tennis is the most successful club in the Champions League with five titles and has been the Belgian champion multiple times.
 Action 21 Charleroi in futsal has won one UEFA Futsal Cup and nine titles in the Belgian Division 1.
 In football, Royal Charleroi SC and ROC Charleroi have finished second in the Belgian Pro League.
 The 30,000-capacity Stade du Pays de Charleroi was a venue at UEFA Euro 2000.

-Crime

-During the 1990s, Charleroi was notorious for violence, attributed to its high poverty and unemployment rates.

-Marc Dutroux lived in Marcinelle, a suburb of Charleroi.

-On 6 August 2016, a man attacked two policewomen with a machete.